Kyrock, Kentucky: Kentucky Rock Asphalt Company

 In 1918, the town was incorporated into a town that was built by the Kentucky Rock Asphalt Company, which the town's name, Kyrock, is derived from.
-During the company's heyday in the 1920s as Edmonson County's largest local business, the company mined, processed, and shipped hundreds of tons of rock asphalt, by way of both the Nolin and Green Rivers.
+The company was the successor of an earlier mining company, the Wadsworth Stone and Pavement Company, which had operated quarries in areas along the Green River near the town of Asphalt, about 6 mi west of Brownsville from around 1900 until the plant relocated to its then-new location in 1918.
+During the Kentucky Rock and Asphalt Company's heyday in the 1920s as Edmonson County's largest local business, the company mined, processed, and shipped hundreds of tons of rock asphalt by means of steamboat transportation on both the Nolin and Green Rivers.
 This was done to eventually pave roadways in areas where they were not previously served by minor or major roadways at the time.
 The company itself began operations in 1917 after a merger between two companies involved in rock mining and paving.
 Eight new quarries and a processing facility, which ended up becoming a vital part of the county's history, opened at the site that would become part of the town, which was incorporated in 1918.
 The material generated by the company, made of silica sand, was the first material ever laid for the Indianapolis Motor Speedway.
 The asphalt rock from Kyrock was also used to pave the streets of some of the world's major cities such as Rio de Janeiro, Brazil, and Havana, Cuba.
+In 1925, the company had national media exposure when some of its asphalt mine workers were sent to the Sand Cave, located within the present-day Mammoth Cave National Park just northwest of the Barren County community of Highland Springs, to aid in the rescue of the late cave explorer Floyd Collins when he fell victim of entrapment due to fallen boulders that sealed him in the cave.